 On February 4, 2020 the President of UKE issued a decision cancelling P4's reservation of 3700 MHz frequencies.
 P4 applied for reconsideration of the decision, but it was upheld in a decision of June 3, 2020.
-P4 filed a complaint against the decision to the Voivodship Administrative Court in Warsaw.
-On December 7, 2022 the Voivodship Administrative Court dismissed the complaint and the Company decided not to appeal.
+P4 appealed against the decision to the Voivodship Administrative Court in Warsaw.
+On December 7, 2022 the Voivodship Administrative Court dismissed the complaint, the Company did not decide to appeal.